| Why do casinos make money?

 very likely to yield a profit.
 In the long run,

 however, the bottom line usually shows a loss.
+This strategy is

 not actually based on any principle, you may just